Oya (comics): Schism

 Oya is one of the X-Men to attend the opening of a Mutant History Museum, a group that includes several adult and younger mutants.
-When the Museum is attacked by the new Hellfire Club, most of the X-Men are quickly defeated as Idie hides.
-Both Wolverine and Cyclops rush towards the museum, but the Hellfire grunts begin setting up a bomb within the museum.
-To Wolverine's protest, Cyclops gives Oya the go ahead to do anything she thinks necessary, and Idie "murders" most of the Hellfire grunts.
-Outside the museum, she is comforted by Hope and the other Lights, but Oya simply wants to return to Utopia to get some sleep.
+When the Museum is attacked by the Hellfire Club, most of the X-Men are quickly defeated as Oya hides.
+Wolverine and Cyclops rush towards the museum, but the Hellfire grunts set up a bomb within the museum.
+To Wolverine's protest, Cyclops gives Oya the go ahead to do anything she thinks necessary, and Oya kills most of the Hellfire grunts with little remorse.